MariaFlyAway/Project_3_FYS-STK3155/README.md

 The project is organized into several directories.

 ### `Report/`
-Contains the report written for this project in pdf-format.
+Contains the report written for this project in pdf-format as well as any figures produced in connection with the project.

 #### `Report Title`
 The report in pdf format